Author Archive

 This presents us with full permission to dress exuberantly, in all the plums, blues and currant reds native to the cooling season.
 This is a pursuit Mieko Mintz takes full control of, imbuing her unique collection of jackets and coats with the imaginative presence of full-spectrum color.

-Collaborating with a cooperative of female artisans in West Bengal, Mieko breathes new life into the timeless tradition of kantha – simple, running stitches originally intended to mend and repair fabric.
+Collaborating with a cooperative of female artisans in West Bengal, Mieko Mintz breathes new life into the timeless tradition of kantha – simple, running stitches originally intended to mend and repair fabric.
 The historical significance of kantha in West Bengal is directly interwoven with the stories of the women who practice it, echoing a longstanding culture of gentle upcycling and creative expression present in India for millennia.

-Through combining contemporary design with this storied method of craft, Mieko’s works transcend their origins to create a stylistic voice and authority wholly unique to her.
+Through combining contemporary design with this storied method of craft, Mieko Mintz’s works transcend their origins to create a stylistic voice and authority wholly unique to her.
 Her designs are a mesmerizing kaleidoscope of color, celebrating both the hands who made it and the people who wear it.
-Through her commitment to the rich heritage of kantha and a vibrant approach to design, Mieko weaves her own tapestry of resilience, creativity and color to create fashions that inform our notions of dressing as art.
+Through her commitment to the rich heritage of kantha and a vibrant approach to design, Mieko Mintz weaves her own tapestry of resilience, creativity and color to create fashions that inform our notions of dressing as art.

-A Harmony of Hues
+Rundholz’s Harmony of Hues

 Carsten Rundholz is perhaps most famous for his unconventional design.

 With each collection, he shows the world new ways to experience garments and fabrics we thought we knew.
 Post-COVID, his work took on new life – instead of structure being the delightful surprise, he turned to color to drive the themes of each delivery.
 This exploration of hue led him down a path few creatives dare trek – to infuse bold tones with such authority and grace that they are wholly transformed.
-Through this hard, deep work Carsten once again teaches us something: the possibility of rich color to be worn as a neutral.
+Through this hard, deep work Carsten Rundholz once again teaches us something: the possibility of rich color to be worn as a neutral.
 Within this mastery of color harmony… therein lies his genius.

 Most often one hears that the true neutrals are sand, ivory, taupe and other shades of beige.
 They are abundantly used in design as a shortcut to coordinate hues and ground a look.
-However, colors of nature, especially those rooted in the earthy spectrum, can all function in the same fashion – as Carsten has demonstrated through the ambers and rubies of this collection.
+However, colors of nature, especially those rooted in the earthy spectrum, can all function in the same fashion – as Rundholz demonstrates through the ambers and rubies of this collection.
 Pinks can melt into brown when they have warm undertones, just as brown can go to cranberry when the tones are similarly matched.

-By studying the effects and subtleties of his dyes and fabrics, Carsten achieves an intense and versatile palette.
+By studying the effects and subtleties of his dyes and fabrics, Rundholz achieves an intense and versatile palette.
 Each piece is washed and dyed and re-washed through multiple color cycles to infuse them with an incredible harmony of hues.

 A Tale of Time & Texture